-- Direct positive relation between markup and debt with earnings-based constraint (but not with collateral constraint) - ► In the data, credit is highly procyclical, so procyclical markups make it easier for NK models to match the data - Procyclical markups in NK models if ... - 1.
-Supply shocks more important than demand shocks - Prices not meaningfully sticky or a combination of the two holds - ▶ Relative strength of these forces?
-Quantitative question! - Answer by estimating a New Keynesian DSGE model
+- Direct positive relation between markup and debt with earnings-based constraint (but not with collateral constraint) - In the data, credit is highly procyclical, so procyclical markups make it easier for NK models to match the data - Procyclical markups in NK models if ... - 1.
+Supply shocks more important than demand shocks - 2.
+Prices not meaningfully sticky

-5. QUANTITATIVE DSGE MODEL WITH ADDITIONAL SHOCKS AND FRICTIONS
+- Relative strength of these forces?
+Quantitative question! - Answer by estimating a New Keynesian DSGE model 5.
+QUANTITATIVE DSGE MODEL WITH ADDITIONAL SHOCKS AND FRICTIONS